“Design school doesn’t teach the strategic language that is now essential to getting your job done.”

 — Features vs. Benefits vs. Values.
 Why is understanding the differences between these so important?
 And how can we turn the benefit of the product into a value?

 It is essential for creatives to know the difference because it is our job to connect the brand and the target.
-I like to say that designers provide the spoon full of sugar that makes business and marketing objectives palatable to the public.
-They can’t go to market without us.
-Therefore when we wade into strategy, and use tools like the Creative Strategy Framework in Chapters 6 & 7 to help us align all the elements, we can clarify the difference in our heads.
+I like to say that designers provide a spoon full of sugar that makes business and marketing objectives palatable to the public.
+They can’t go to the market without us.
+Therefore when we wade into strategy and use tools like the Creative Strategy Framework in Chapters 6 & 7 to help us align all the elements, we can clarify the difference in our heads.
 I like to point out to my teams in strategy sessions using the framework, that the target in column one, is concerned with the benefits that the product brings to them.
 The facts on the brand, product or service in column 2, align with the features the brand offers that deliver those benefits to the target group.
 Generally speaking, this is where basic utility happens on a transactional level.
 I need this so i bought that.
 You cross over into a deeper emotional loyalty or brand preference when you can identify the values in a brand’s reason for being and align them with what a target’s values.

-So back to the original question, I don’t think creatives turn a product benefit into a value, for a brand or a target.
+So back to the original question, I don’t think creatives turn a product benefit into value, for a brand or a target.
 I do think that creatives can listen and question to discover values and then understand the way that those values factor into a brand’s communications or a target's decisions.
-If you are advising, activating or managing a brand, I’ve found success looking to their mission statement to extract their values to inform how to speak to the public (through design) about the benefits of choosing their products.
+If you are advising, activating, or managing a brand, I’ve found success looking to their mission statement to extract their values to inform how to speak to the public (through design) about the benefits of choosing their products.

-If features, benefits and values aren’t aligned, aren’t true or are miscommunicated, then the moment of truth comes when the way a brand speaks about itself doesn’t match with the experience the consumer has.
+If features, benefits, and values aren’t aligned, aren’t true or are miscommunicated, then the moment of truth comes when the way a brand speaks about itself doesn’t match with the experience the consumer has.
 If we don’t understand this at our core, then creatives will be the spoon full of vinegar as well.

 Illustrations by Dean O'Callaghan

-— In the very interesting podcast you did with LogoGeek you mentioned “...as designers, we are inherently teachers, because we have to teach our clients why this is the best way forward.”
+— In the very interesting podcast you did with LogoGeek you mentioned “...as designers, we are inherently teachers because we have to teach our clients why this is the best way forward.”
 But how to persuade or convince the client that this is the best direction to move forward in?

 This will always be situational.
-The only way I can answer this in a way that will be relevant to all situations is to say, designers need to think how they think.
+The only way I can answer this in a way that will be relevant to all situations is to say, designers need to think about how they think.
 Define your “they” in the situation and step into his or her shoes to understand the factors and limitations associated with the way they are defining success.
 From there creatives must do their diligence to offer solutions tied to the range of scenarios they are facing (I speak about scenario analysis in the book in the context of pitching new business).
 That is all we can do because 9 times out of 10 we were not in the boardroom with the client discussing whatever problem that led to the client calling us.
 As good as we are, we will never have all the information and that is the last bit of guidance I can offer.
 Keep in mind that listening is your greatest asset because the “best direction” is relative to who’s perspective and what metric the client needs to move the needle on.
 If you can’t draw that information out of the client in the room because you’re convinced that you know what is right, you’re running the risk of missing the partnership that could grow an account over time for “being right” in the short term.
 If you are listening, you’ll know when new information would warrant a pivot in your recommendation or when to question the answers the client comes to you with.

 — We talk about using strategy during the design process to guide the client towards the right solution.
 And how can we apply strategy when presenting to clients?

-I like to begin by stating the problem in the form of an insight.
+I like to begin by stating the problem in the form of insight.
 Not the brand’s goal or reason for hiring you, but the problem the consumer is having that would cause them to seek out your client’s brand.
 Using the threads from a Creative Strategy Framework will ensure that you developed everything from relevant information, so present it that way.
 You’ll know when every element is relevant because you can defend your work without being defensive.

 Executing with strategy is so powerful for creatives, because it helps us deliver creativity that is on brand, on strategy, and on message.

 And that is your job to explain.
-It is much easier when you’ve organized the chaos using strategy, and at that point the work can speak for itself.
+It is much easier when you’ve organized the chaos using strategy, and at that point, the work can speak for itself.
 Your job isn’t knowing the right thing to say, it’s knowing when to stop talking.

-— Designers sometimes get frustrated when clients give subjective feedback to their designs (think, make the logo bigger or change the color to my favourite color).
+— Designers sometimes get frustrated when clients give subjective feedback to their designs (think, make the logo bigger or change the color to my favorite color).
 Is it the client’s fault?
 And how can designers avoid this?

 You can’t avoid this.
 You can manage your own expectations by listening and learning the client early on.
 Sometimes it isn’t the right fit but you’ve got to identify your deal breakers long before walking into the meeting and be definitive about walking away when you get to that point.
-But this is where I like to challenge designers because if this gets under your skin, then you haven’t had much client facing experience and you won’t be in business long.
+But this is where I like to challenge designers because if this gets under your skin, then you haven’t had much client-facing experience and you won’t be in business long.
 Take this opportunity to understand and respect the perspectives outside the creative team (read the Foreword in my book written by my strategy mentor Dr. Marjorie Kalter to see why).

 — A client you’ve been eyeballing for a while approaches you to do a re-branding.
 What are the crucial steps you go through with your client to bring that project to a good end, one that you can be proud of?